thewtex/thesis/introduction/background_and_significance.rst

 the effect of multiple stress concentrators including composition, ulceration, morphology, neovascularization, and hemodynamics.

 Most of the initial arterial strain imaging studies were performed with IVUS by de Korte [deKorte1997,Carlier2002,Cespedes2000,Korte2000,Schaar2003,Wan2001,Maurice2008,Liang2008]_.
 However, IVUS is invasive because catheterization is required.
-Additionally, catheter movement with blood flow can make it difficult to determine the orientation of the transducer and to differentiate between catheter and artery movement.
+Additionally, catheter movement with blood flow can make it difficult to determine the orientation of the transducer and to differentiate between catheter and artery movement [DeKorte1999,Shi2005b]_.

 A slightly different approach is thermal strain imaging, which has recently been examined as a method for characterizing plaque composition [Shi2005,Kim2008b]_.